 From what I have read, citronella candles may not even work for keeping mosquitoes away, and that is what they are supposed to do.

 There can be more than one reason why business has picked up or slowed down that has nothing to do with marketing.
-Could it be because it is almost March?
-Are home sales up across the board in your market?
+Could it be the time of year?
+Are home sales up or down across the board in your market?
 Is there some other marketing that could be bringing in clients?

 Back when I was with one of the franchises, I noticed an unexpected uptick in business.
 Much of it was coming in through the internet.
 I knew this because I asked people how they found me.
 It turned out that my name came up first on the office roster on the internet.